This is the answer! How to rehydrate dried vegetables deliciously

 Miso with dried vegetables

-Just put dried vegetables in miso for about half a day and you will have miso with vegetable stock.
-The recommended dried vegetable for making stock is tomato, which has similar properties to kelp.
-The sourness of the seeds and the umami of the flesh will make the stock.
+Just leave dried vegetables in miso for about half a day, and you'll have miso infused with vegetable dashi.
+For dashi extraction, tomatoes are recommended as they share similar properties with kombu.
+The acidity of the seeds and the umami of the flesh create a delicious dashi.

 How to make Nikiri Sake